kkreuning/rabo.dev/docs/developer-tools/webhooks/advanced-topics/outgoing-ip-addresses.md

 ## Resolving ougoing IP addresses

-Your server must perform a DSN lookup on the domain `out.pay.rabobank.nl` and write down the IP addresses in the `A` records.
+Your server must perform a DNS lookup on the domain `out.pay.rabobank.nl` and write down the IP addresses in the `A` records.

 ```bash